Aljgutier/fastapi_docker/README.md

 v0-0-0: digest: sha256:2bf42bbeb22437ee3172a0e551cef87d3198c1be59caf43c1db4aed578e89622 size: 1993
 ```

-You can check the GCP Artifact Registry on the Web Console to make sure the image is there.
+You can check the GCP Artifact Registry on the Web Console to confirm the image is there.

 After issuing the above command notice the shaw digest from the command output.
 It will be useful for the next section.
 It is also available on your GCP Artifact Registry console.